This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Chronic obstructive pulmonary disease (COPD) is a lung disease that makes it hard for you to breathe.
-It is usually a result of lung damage caused by years of irritation and inflammation in your lungs.
-This limits air flow in your lungs.
-Smoking, pollution, genetics, or a history of lung infections can increase your risk for COPD.
+COPD (chronic obstructive pulmonary disease) is a lung disease that causes breathing problems.
+COPD usually develops from years of irritation and inflammation in your lungs.
+Obstructive means airflow is blocked.
+This limits airflow out of your lungs.
+Smoking, breathing in pollution, genetics, or a history of lung infections can increase your risk for COPD.

 What are the signs and symptoms of COPD?